 Fairlife Core Power Protein Shakes contain carbohydrates and sugars, with the sugar content varying depending on the flavor and variety.

-Additionally, some flavors of Core Power Protein Shakes contain added sugars, which can contribute to higher blood glucose spikes and may not be the most optimal choice for diabetics looking to manage their sugar intake.
+Additionally, some Core Power Protein Shakes flavors contain added sugars, which can contribute to higher blood glucose spikes and may not be the most optimal choice for people with diabetes looking to manage their sugar intake.

-Before incorporating Fairlife Protein Shakes into your diet, it's crucial to consult with a healthcare professional or registered dietitian.
-While these shakes may potentially contribute to better diabetes management in conjunction with a well-balanced diet, it's essential to consider individual factors and dietary preferences to make informed dietary choices.
+Before incorporating Fairlife Protein Shakes into your diet, it’s crucial to consult with a healthcare professional or registered dietitian.
+While these shakes may contribute to better diabetes management in conjunction with a well-balanced diet, it’s essential to consider individual factors and dietary preferences to make informed nutritional choices.

 Can Diabetics Eat Fairlife Ice Cream?